 Trade in Counterfeit and Pirated Goods

-![]() Apart from narcotics trafficking, counterfeiting and piracy account for the largest economic value of all forms of illicit trade.
-The problem has intensified to staggering levels, and the OECD reports a 154% increase in counterfeits traded internationally, from $200 billion in 2005 to $509 billion in 2016.
-Similar information collected by US Customs during 2000 to 2018, shows that seizures of infringing goods at US borders has increased 10-fold, from 3,244 to 33,810.
-Up to 5% of goods imported into the European Union are fakes, with China listed as the top producer.
-(OECD & EUIPO, 2016).
-Widespread counterfeiting and piracy divert profits and potential tax revenues to actors in the “underground economy,” while putting both the economy and the health and safety of consumers at risk.
+Apart from narcotics trafficking, counterfeiting and piracy account for the largest economic value of all forms of illicit trade.
+The problem has intensified to staggering levels.
+The OECD reported a 154% increase in counterfeit trade globally, from $200 billion in 2005 to $509 billion in 2016.
+US Customs data from 2000 to 2018 shows a tenfold rise in seizures of infringing goods, from 3,244 to 33,810.
+Up to 5% of goods imported into the EU are counterfeit, with China being the top producer (OECD & EUIPO, 2016).
+This widespread issue diverts profits and tax revenues to the underground economy, jeopardizing the economy and consumer safety.

 Counterfeiting and piracy occur across multiple industry sectors and can extend to other and similar problems.
 For example, unbranded petroleum products and substandard pharmaceuticals may be considered fakes, but may not necessarily encompass an intellectual property (IP) infringement.
-Examples of digital illicit trade common to facilitating piracy of copyright works and live events—though storage, download and streaming—include cybercrimes and money-laundering in the financial system.
-Counterfeiting and piracy activities distort marketplace competition for a wide range of sectors and both local and international brands.
-Other potential costs to business include:
+Digital illicit trade, such as cybercrimes and money laundering, also facilitates piracy.
+These activities distort competition, impacting local and international brands.
+Businesses face various costs, including loss of market share, supply chain monitoring, regulatory compliance, consumer safety liability, reputational risks, and increased security and insurance expenses.
+Featured Events

 Buy Safe America Coalition